 Abdul convinces me in this conversation that Gambit will highlight the uniqueness of the vast talent Africa is offering to the literary world.
 Especially because of what I call a neo-literariness, the debunking of preconceived notions of exchanging literature – inherent in online opportunities, the hyphenated cultural outlook of most emerging writers, and the commitment to telling a individual story that might resonate with the rest of the world.

-Abdul Adan was born in Somalia and grew up in Kenya, where he learnt English, Swahili, and Arabic.
+Abdul Adan was born in Somalia and grew up in Kenya, where he learned English, Swahili, and Arabic.
 He has contributed fiction to Kwani?, African-writing, StoryTime, Jungle Jim, Arab World Books, and most recently SCARF.
 He lives in the U.S. and studies literature at Washington University in St. Louis.

 EMMANUEL IDUMA: Do we say that there is a hyphen between the words “home” and “identity”?
 And that writers such as yourself walk within that hyphen trying to understand what is home, how home shifts, how home never remains the same, perhaps how no place is home?
 I ask this to understand how your “Somalification,” to use your word, might not have been interrupted by schooling and living elsewhere.